 Epilepsy smart Australia (ESA) (refer to Sources) has a range of resources and can assist with the development of an Epilepsy Management Plan.
-ESA and its national partners in every state/territory provides training and support to families and educators in the management of epilepsy, and in the emergency administration of midazolam or rectal Valium.
+ESA and its national partners provide training and support to families and educators in the management of epilepsy, and in the emergency administration of Midazolam, Clonazepam or rectal Diazepam.

 Legislation that governs the operation of approved children's services is based on the health, safety and welfare of children, and requires that children are protected from hazards and harm.
-Regulation 136 of the Education and Care Services National Regulations 2011 requires the approved provider to ensure that there is at least one educator on duty at all times who has a current approved first aid qualification.
-As a demonstration of duty of care and best practice, ELAA recommends all educators have current approved first aid qualifications.
+Regulation 136 of the Education and Care Services National Regulations 2011 requires the approved provider to ensure that there is always at least one educator on duty who has a current approved first aid qualification.
+As a demonstration of duty of care and best practice, BPA recommends all educators have current approved first aid qualifications.
 Services who are caring for children living with epilepsy are advised that educators may need to undertake epilepsy emergency medication training and seizure first aid training for educators depending on the child's needs.
 The Education and Care Services National Regulations 2011 states that an approved provider must ensure that at least one educator with current approved first aid qualifications is in attendance and immediately available at all times that children are being educated and cared for by the service.